-- 2.1.8.2 When paper and rigid targets are used in close proximity in a course of fire, care must be taken to minimize the risk of ricochets from rigid targets. - 2.1.8.3 When IPSC Action Air Poppers are used in a course of fire, care should be taken to ensure that the location or foundation area is prepared to provide consistent operation throughout the match. - 2.1.8.4 Static targets (i.e. those which are not activated) must not be presented at an angle greater than 90 degrees from the vertical. - 2.1.8.5 Course design and construction must not require any paper or rigid target to be engaged from more than 15 meters distance. - 2.1.9 Berms All berms are "off limits" to all persons at all times, except when access to them is specifically permitted by a Range Officer (see Section 10.6).
+- 2.1.8.2 When paper and metal targets are used in close proximity in a course of fire, care must be taken to minimize the risk of splatter from metal targets. - 2.1.8.3 When IPSC Poppers are used in a course of fire, care should be taken to ensure that the location or foundation area is prepared to provide consistent operation throughout the match. - 2.1.8.4 Static targets (i.e. those which are not activated) must not be presented at an angle greater than 90 degrees from the vertical. - 2.1.9 Berms All berms are "off limits" to all persons at all times, except when access to them is specifically permitted by a Range Officer (see Section 10.6).